dd86k/dd86/README.md

 |______/|______/       |______/\______/\______/
 ```

-dd-dos aims to be a simple compatibility layer, like NTVDM.
+dd-dos aims to be a simple compatibility layer, like NTVDM, as a multi-platform virtual machine.

 Interested?
 Head over to the [Wiki](https://github.com/dd86k/dd-dos/wiki).

-If you wish to build, or help develop dd-dos, the [Dev Space](https://github.com/dd86k/dd-dos/wiki/Dev-Space) will help you.

 # Credits